joshloyal/multidynet/README.md

 - Python (>= 3.10)

-and the requirements highlighted in (requirements.txt)[requirements.txt]
+and the requirements highlighted in [requirements.txt](requirements.txt)

 Installation